pinglab-utils/docs/docs/setup/env.md

 ### Listing environments

-If you forget what your environments are named (happens to me sometimes), use
+- **List the environments** : If you forget what your environments are named (happens to me sometimes), use

 ```bash
 conda env list